thoughtspot/thoughtspot.github.io/_appliance/vmware/installing-vmware.md

 ---
-title: [Configure ThoughtSpot Nodes on VMware]
+title: [Configure ThoughtSpot Nodes in VMware]
 last_updated: 12/12/2019
 summary: "Prepare to install your ThoughtSpot cluster by configuring nodes."
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---

-Before you can install a ThoughtSpot cluster on VMware, you must configure your nodes.
+Before you can install a ThoughtSpot cluster in VMware, you must configure your nodes.

 {: id="installation-prerequisites"}
 ## Installation Prerequisites
-Ensure the successful creation of the virtual machines (VMs) before you install the ThoughtSpot cluster on VMware.
+Ensure the successful creation of the virtual machines (VMs) before you install the ThoughtSpot cluster in VMware.

 1. **Download the OVF** Download the [Open Virtualization Format](https://thoughtspot.egnyte.com/dl/iWvEqo76Pr/) (OVF) file.
 1. **Review configuration overview** Refer to [VMware configuration overview]({{ site.baseurl }}/appliance/vmware/vmware-intro.html) for detailed instance specs.